jamesAlhassan/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3-print_alphabets.c script - Prints all alphabets in lower and upper case 4-print_alphabt.c script -  Prints all the alphabets in lower case excluding q and e 5-print_numbers.c script - Prints numbers from 0- 9

+6-print_numberz.c script - Prints numbers from 0 -9 using putchar